Climbing Self Rescue

 *star ratings imported from Goodreads.com

-CLICK HERE to download the chapter on "Scenarios & Solutions" from Climbing Self-Rescue
+CLICK HERE to download a portion of the chapter on "Scenarios & Solutions" from Climbing Self-Rescue featuring 5 different scenarios

 (Provide us with a little information and we'll send your download directly to your inbox)

 * Climbing self-rescue procedures for teams of two -- the most common climbing party size

 * Techniques equally effective on rock, snow, and ice